 - Take your marketability to the next level by meeting donors where they are.

 - Develop your nonprofit’s case statement or case for support (which we’ll discuss in more depth in the fourth section).

 All of these benefits can help you build sustainable relationships and stronger messaging not just for the campaign in question, but throughout your entire organization.

 To further show these leaders how much you value them, send them personalized invitations for the interviews.

 In summary: A feasibility study is a cultivation tool that can help you build stronger relationships with key stakeholders.
 Use it as an opportunity to show your donors how much you value their opinions.

-A fundraising consultant can assist your organization with nearly every aspect of the study, from conducting the interviews to using the results to develop stronger case statements and strategies.
+A fundraising consultant can assist you with nearly every aspect of the study, from conducting interviews to using the results to develop strong strategies.

-In summary: Hiring a fundraising consultant is the best way to ensure your feasibility study is free of conflicts of interest and is implemented strategically.
+In summary: Bringing in outside assistance, whether a consultant or online resource, is the best way to ensure your feasibility study is a successful effort.

 4. Prepare your case statement

 Remember the soup kitchen example that we discussed in the first point?
 The nonprofit that outlined those goals knows exactly what they need to do, but none of that matters if it’s not communicated to donors.